-First, we devise a minimum budget, which is the lowest budget that you still know with 100% certainty you can finish and deliver your film.
+First, we devise your minimum budget, which is the lowest budget that you still know with 100% certainty you can finish and deliver your film.

-Making the example ridiculous, a $100,000 investment in a $100,000 film that does great in the box office, will result in original investor happiness.
+Making the example even more ridiculous, a $100,000 investment in a $100,000 film that does great in the box office, will result in original investor happiness.

-Or maybe it suddenly becomes an award-winning six-episode season on Netflix.
+Or maybe it suddenly becomes an award-winning six-episode season on Netflix or Amazon.
 Which is genius.